bitovi/academy/src/rxjs/5-error-on-blur.md

-@page rxjs/error-on-blur Error on blur
+@page rxjs-training/error-on-blur Error on blur
-@parent RxJS 5
+@parent rxjs-training 5

 @description Learn how to perform the reducer pattern.